-These cameras can distinguish between people, cars and animals as well as work to detect familiar faces, such as relatives, and send you a notification letting you know who’s arrived.
+These cameras can often distinguish between people, cars and animals as well detecting familiar faces, such as relatives, and may send you a notification letting you know who’s arrived.

 “You can create customised scenarios to connect cameras to other smart home devices,” adds Fred.
 “For instance, you could activate an ‘arrive home’ function via the app or using Siri voice control to switch a floodlight on, unlock the door and power on the heating.”

-A lot of security devices are fairly easy to install yourself, but if you’re after tech synergy with other smart gadgets in your home you might want to engage the skills of a specialist.
-Expect to pay over £200 for the most recent breed of automated security tools.
+Many security devices are fairly easy to install yourself, but if you’re after tech synergy with other smart gadgets in your home, you might want to engage the skills of a specialist.
+Modern smart cameras tend to start from around £200 each.

-Multi-room audio will allow you to play different music in various zones and control the volume – even in the garden – plus you can integrate your speakers with security to interrupt tunes when the doorbell rings.
+Multi-room audio will allow you to play different music in various zones and control the volume – even in the garden.
+Plus, you can integrate your speakers with security to interrupt the music when the doorbell rings.

-You can have screens recessed and speakers discretely hidden in walls.
-For instance, you could have a TV in your bathroom to watch from the bath, changing chanels with voice control.
+You can have screens recessed with speakers discretely hidden in walls, and a TV in your bathroom to watch from the bath, for instance.
 You can even buy tubs with built in speakers and lights.

 The options are endless, but the right setup for you is really down to your individual requirements, which means prices vary dramatically.
 “Every project is different and every solution unique to the homeowner,” says Phillip.